AtlasIntel: United States

 As of 2025, AtlasIntel was rated as the most accurate American political pollster by Nate Silver.

 According to an analysis by polling aggregator FiveThirtyEight, AtlasIntel was the most accurate pollster of the 2020 United States presidential election, with an average error of 2.2 points.

-For the 2024 United States presidential election, Silver ranked AtlasIntel as the second best pollster, tied with Patriot Polling, while polling firm ActiVote ranked AtlasIntel as the best pollster of the election.
+For the 2024 United States presidential election, Silver ranked AtlasIntel as the second best pollster, tied with Patriot Polling and second only to OnMessage Inc, while polling firm ActiVote ranked AtlasIntel as the best pollster of the election.

-However, in the 2025 elections, AtlasIntel was one of the least accurate pollsters.
-In the New Jersey Gubernatorial Election, AtlasIntel predicted that Democrat Mikie Sherrill was ahead by 1 point; Sherrill ended up winning by over 13 points.
-AtlasIntel also overestimated the Republican in the Virginia Gubernatorial election, predicting that Democrat Abigail Spanberger would win by 9 points; Spanberger would go on to win by over 14 points.
+In the 2025 New Jersey gubernatorial election, AtlasIntel predicted that Democrat Mikie Sherrill was ahead by 1 point; Sherrill ended up winning by over 14 points.
+AtlasIntel also predicted that Democrat Abigail Spanberger would win by 9 points in the 2025 Virginia gubernatorial election; Spanberger would go on to win by over 15 points.

 Europe

 Atlas Intel has conducted political polls in France and Romania.
-During a standard investigation funded by the Calouste Gulbenkian Foundation and the European Media Fund, the poll aggregator Europe Elects did not find documented evidence for conflict of interest and includes the pollster in its database of reliable pollsters.
+During a standard investigation funded by the Calouste Gulbenkian Foundation and the European Media Fund, the poll aggregator Europe Elects did not find documented evidence for conflict of interest, and includes the pollster in its database of reliable pollsters.

+For the 2026 Hungarian parliamentary election, Atlas Intel's poll had an error of just 0.2 percentage points.